SHORTSTACK: Distributed, Fault-tolerant, Oblivious Data Access: Evaluation

 \paragraphb{Experimental setup} We run our experiments on Amazon EC2.
 By default, we host the proxy instances across c5.4xlarge VMs with $16$ vCPUs ($8$ cores with $2$ threads per core), $32$ GB RAM and $10$Gbps network links.
 In order to emulate a cloud KV store with practically infinite bandwidth, we use a single powerful VM, c5d.metal ($96$ vCPUs, $128$ GB RAM) with large network bandwidth ($25$ Gbps).
 Similar to prior work~\cite{pancake}, we emulate WAN access link bandwidth by throttling the bandwidth from each proxy server to the KV store server to $1$Gbps.
 The clients run on lightweight t3.2xlarge VMs ($8$ vCPUs, $32$GB RAM) in the same LAN.
 Both \pancake and \name use a batch size of $B=3$.

 \paragraphb{Dataset and Workloads} \maybeaddressed{E}{The workloads used in the evaluation (1KiB values) seem too small for medical data.
 Even a single specialist report is probably larger than that in average.
 But the charts (presumably scans) consulted by the specialist would be orders of magnitude larger.
 How would larger payloads affect the performance?} We use the standard YCSB benchmark~\cite{ycsb} to generate our dataset and workloads.
-The dataset comprises $1$ million KV pairs, with $8$B keys and $1$KB values; we note that larger value sizes can only improve performance due to reduced per-request overheads.
+The dataset comprises $1$ million KV pairs, with $8$B keys and $1$KB values.
 We use workloads A ($50$\% reads, $50$\% writes) and C ($100$\% reads) for our experiments.
-Other workloads either have the read-write proportion in between A and C (\eg, workloads B and D) or perform queries not supported by \name (\eg, workloads E and F).
-YCSB workloads perform accesses distributed according to the Zipfian distribution~\cite{ycsb}; unless otherwise stated, the skewness parameter for the Zipfian distribution in our experiments is set to the YCSB default of $0.99$, which is representative of many real world workloads.
+YCSB workloads perform accesses distributed according to the Zipfian distribution~\cite{ycsb}; unless otherwise stated, the skewness parameter for the Zipfian distribution in our experiments is set to the YCSB default of $0.99$ (that is, heavily skewed), which is representative of many real world workloads.
+We also perform sensitivity analysis against distribution skew.